OriolAbril/oriol_unraveled/ca/_sources/projects.md.txt

 ## Personal projects

+### Oriol Unraveled
+Currently, my main personal project is this blog you are reading now.
+I have posted sporadically about the libraries I contribute to and the progress on my work, and I would like to post more regularly about both general work updates and tutorial or deep dive contents.

 ### Sphinx primer
 I wrote and maintain a [small website](https://sphinx-primer.readthedocs.io/en/latest/) that aims to be a first contact to sphinx for contributors of scientific open